Colombia: Pre-Columbian era

 Owing to its location, the present territory of Colombia was a corridor of early human civilization from Mesoamerica and the Caribbean to the Andes and Amazon basin.
 The oldest archaeological finds are from the Pubenza and El Totumo sites in the Magdalena Valley 100 km southwest of Bogotá.
 These sites date from the Paleoindian period (18,000–8000 BCE).
 At Puerto Hormiga and other sites, traces from the Archaic Period (~8000–2000 BCE) have been found.
 Vestiges indicate that there was also early occupation in the regions of El Abra and Tequendama in Cundinamarca.
 The oldest pottery discovered in the Americas, found in San Jacinto, dates to 5000–4000 BCE.

 Indigenous people inhabited the territory that is now Colombia by 12,500 BCE.
 Nomadic hunter-gatherer tribes at the El Abra, Tibitó and Tequendama sites near present-day Bogotá traded with one another and with other cultures from the Magdalena River Valley.
 A site including 8 mi of pictographs that is under study at Serranía de la Lindosa was revealed in November 2020.
 Their age is suggested as being 12,500 years old (c.
 10,480 B.C.) by the anthropologists working on the site, because of extinct fauna depicted.
 It was during the earliest known human occupation of the area.

 Between 5000 and 1000 BCE, hunter-gatherer tribes transitioned to agrarian societies; fixed settlements were established, and pottery appeared.
 Beginning in the 1st millennium BCE, groups of Amerindians including the Muisca, Zenú, Quimbaya, and Tairona developed the political system of cacicazgos with a pyramidal structure of power headed by caciques.
 The Muisca inhabited mainly the area of what is now the Departments of Boyacá and Cundinamarca high plateau (Altiplano Cundiboyacense) where they formed the Muisca Confederation.
 They farmed maize, potato, quinoa, and cotton, and traded gold, emeralds, blankets, ceramic handicrafts, coca and especially rock salt with neighboring nations.
 The Tairona inhabited northern Colombia in the isolated mountain range of Sierra Nevada de Santa Marta.
 The Quimbaya inhabited regions of the Cauca River Valley between the Western and Central Ranges of the Colombian Andes.
-Most of the Amerindians practiced agriculture and the social structure of each indigenous community was different.
-Some groups of indigenous people such as the Caribs lived in a state of permanent war, but others had less bellicose attitudes.
-During the 1200s, Malayo-Polynesians and Native Americans in Colombia made contact, thereby spreading Native American genetics from Precolonial Colombia to some Pacific Ocean islands.
+Most of the Amerindians practiced agriculture and the social structure of each Indigenous community was different.
+Some groups of Indigenous people such as the Caribs lived in a state of permanent war, but others had less bellicose attitudes.
+During the 1200s, Malayo-Polynesians and Amerindians in Colombia made contact, thereby spreading Indigeous Amerindian genetics from Precolonial Colombia to some Pacific Ocean islands.
+The coconuts found in Colombia which originally come from the Philippines originate from this Precolombian exchange.